wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example.md

 The Salesforce streaming Inbound Endpoint allows you to perform various operations on Salesforce streaming data.

-The [Salesforce streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) receives notifications based on the changes that happen to Salesforce data with respect to a SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
-For more information, go to the [Salesforce streaming documentation](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/quick_start_workbench.htm).
+The [Salesforce Streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) receives notifications based on the changes that happen to Salesforce data with respect to a SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
+For more information, go to the [Quick Start Using Workbench documentation](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/quick_start_workbench.htm).

 ## What you'll build

 The Salesforce inbound endpoint is a listening inbound endpoint that can consume messages from Salesforce.
 This injects messages into an integration sequence.
-However, for simplicity of this example, we will just log the message.
-You can extend the sample as required using WSO2 [mediators]({{base_path}}/reference/mediators/about-mediators/).
+However, for simplicity of this example, you will only log the message.
+You can extend the sample as required using [mediators in WSO2 Micro Integrator]({{base_path}}/reference/mediators/about-mediators/).

 In this example, we can trigger the notifications to the Salesforce Inbound Endpoint via creating the `Platform events` or `PushTopic` methods.
 Please note that our example configurations are based on creating the `PushTopic` method.
-You can use the instructions given in the [sf-rest inbound endpoint configuration]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/) documentation.
+You can use the instructions given in the [Setting up the PushTopic in Salesforce¶]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/) documentation.

 The following diagram illustrates all the required functionality of the Salesforce inbound operations that you are going to build.